talon-one/TalonOneJavaSdk/docs/ManagementApi.md

         //manager_auth.setApiKeyPrefix("Token");

         ManagementApi apiInstance = new ManagementApi(defaultClient);
-        Integer audienceId = 56; // Integer | The ID of the audience.
+        Long audienceId = 56; // Long | The ID of the audience.
-        Integer pageSize = 1000; // Integer | The number of items in the response.
+        Long pageSize = 1000; // Long | The number of items in the response.
-        Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
+        Long skip = 56; // Long | The number of items to skip when paging through large result sets.
         String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** You may not be able to use all fields for sorting.
 This is due to performance limitations.
         String profileQuery = "profileQuery_example"; // String | The filter to select a profile.
         try {